cmvandrevala/more-than-equations/content/Computer Science/Labs/A Terribly Weighty Subject.md

 ### (Two Credits) Convert to Ounces

-Create a function that takes two arguments - an integer number of pounds and an integer number of ounces.
+Create a function / method that takes two arguments - an integer number of pounds and an integer number of ounces.
 The function should return a string that calculates the total number of ounces from the arguments.
 Be sure to add additional test cases that cover this new function and include it in your driver program.

 ## 🔗 Useful Links